-Make soap and color it with carrots!
-Would you ever guess that you could color soap with this natural vegetable ingredient?
+Try this carrot soap recipe, where you can color soap with carrots!
+Would you ever guess that you could color soap with this, or any natural vegetable ingredient?
 No?
 If you want to find out how, read this post and follow the recipe!

 Try this easy recipe for a homemade natural carrot soap, scented with a citrusy aroma and naturally colored with carrot pureé!

 Table of Contents

 - How Much Carrot Do You Put In Soap?

 - Find Where to Buy Handmade Carrot Soap

 - Cold Process Soap Making Lessons

 No one will ever question if carrots are good for your health.
 It’s common knowledge.
 Carrot (or Daucus Carota Sativus) is a root vegetable often claimed to be the perfect health food.
 It is crunchy, tasty, and highly nutritious.

 Carrots are a particularly good source of beta carotene, fiber, vitamin K1, potassium, and antioxidants.
 They also have a number of health benefits.
 They’re a weight-loss-friendly food and are linked to lower cholesterol levels and improved eye health.
 What’s more, their carotene antioxidants have been linked to a reduced risk of cancer.